yandexmobile/detekt-rules-ui-tests/README.md

 [[RU] Detekt: How static analysis helps to improve autotest code](https://habr.com/p/779152)

 TestClassNamingRule:
-A test class name should fit the naming pattern;
+A test class name should fit the naming convention;

 TestMethodNamingRule:
 Test method name should not be long and contain unnecessary words;